Friday, December 25, 2009

 stated that he practiced raping Black women, as preparation for raping he

 white women.
-He was also charismatic, extremely handsome a
+He was also charismatic, extremely handsome and in some

 ways the clip of his speech reminded me of many of the rappers that I